0xDexter0us/blog/content/about.md

 I manage my retail business in my date time and love to hack and code in my free time.
-Currently preparing for my OSCP certification, improving my hacking skills and working on a few hacking tools which I'll release soon on my github page so keep an eye there :)
+Currently managing [UPchieve VDP](https://hackerone.com/upchieve), preparing for my OSCP certification, improving my hacking skills and working on a few hacking tools which I'll release soon on my github page so keep an eye there :)